Home » Business Email Etiquette Articles » Please Keep Business Social Media About Business

 Keep your personal opinions off your business social media.

-I’m having a soap box moment.
-So bear with me.
-Maybe after you read this post you can comment on what you think and have experienced as well.
+I’m having a soapbox moment, so bear with me.
+After you read this post, you can comment on social media on what you think and have experienced.

-It is important to to utilize every venue you can to connect with your market.
-So I add my new posts and link to other’s articles and resources I think my followers can use.
+Utilizing every venue you can to connect with your market is essential.
+So, I add my new posts and resources I think my followers can use.

-In working with my many and varied clients, all use social media in different ways.
-With different results.
+In working with my many and varied clients, I have found that they all use social media in different ways, with different results.
 No one client experiences the same results or success.

 We all make choices.